-Self-diagnosis of skin disorders is never an easy task.
-It's made more difficult when different conditions have similar symptoms.
-Hives, for example, come in two types -- acute and chronic -- and are usually caused by your body releasing histamine in reaction to an allergy.
+But hives are usually caused when your body releases histamine in reaction to an allergy.
 Histamine is an organic compound in your body responsible for triggering the inflammatory process.
-With hives, the histamine causes fluid to release from the blood vessels and makes the skin swell [source: Rockoff].
+The histamine causes fluid to release from the blood vessels and makes the skin swell [source: Rockoff].